ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 To confirm the creation of subnet, click on **All virtual private clouds** breadcrumb, then select **Subnets** tab and wait until the status changes to **Available**.
 You can create a new subnet under the **Subnets** tab.

-## Create a bastion security group
+## Setup a bastion host
 {: #bastion-security-group}

+In this section, you will create and configure a bastion host along with a security group in a seperate subnet.

+### Create and configure bastion security group

 Let's create a security group and configure inbound rules to your bastion VSI.